bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/evening-chanting.md

 It is excellent because it is 'well expounded,'\
 And it can be divided into Path and Fruit, Learning and Liberation.\
 The Dhamma holds those who uphold it from falling into delusion.\
-I revere the excellent Teaching, that which removes darkness ---\
+I revere the excellent Teaching, that which removes darkness &ndash;\
-The Dhamma, which is the supreme, secure refuge of all beings ---\
+The Dhamma, which is the supreme, secure refuge of all beings &ndash;\
 As the Second Object of Recollection, I venerate it with bowed head.\
 I am indeed the Dhamma's servant, the Dhamma is my Lord and Guide.\
 The Dhamma is sorrow's destroyer, and it bestows blessings on me.\